-Every 9/11 over the past 17 years I feel like I learned about another incredible story of bravery and heroism.
+Every 9/11 I feel like I learned about another incredible story of bravery and heroism.
 But the one story that has always stuck in my head is the story of the man in the red bandanna.
 Welles Crowther was only 24 on September 11th 2001 when he choose others above himself.
 A former Boston College lacrosse player who saved roughly 18 people’s lives while losing his own.
 He carried a women 17 floors to safety while leading a group of survivors before heading back up the tower searching for more victims.

 As a member of the lacrosse community the story makes me so proud.
 I’d like to think I’d have the courage to do the same thing if I were faced with this same situation but I’m not sure I have it in me.
 ESPN did an amazing job recapping his entire story and it’s an absolute must watch every year.
 Stop what you’re doing and watch.